 - Changed circumstances occur during the illness or injury; or

-- UNL receives information that casts doubt upon the continuing validity of the most recent medical certification.
+- The university receives information that casts doubt upon the continuing validity of the most recent medical certification.

 VII.
 Time Provisions of FML